viniciusfratin/viniciusfratin.github.io/docs/_posts/2022-01-29-complex-differentiability-and-the-cauchy-riemann-equations.markdown

 real-differentiability.
 The downside of these new possibilities is that there are, in some sense, fewer complex-differentiable functions than there are real-differentiable functions.
 However, complex-differentiable functions are common enough and useful enough that the time and effort in studying them is completely worthwhile.

-One example of the power of complex-differentiability is that, when a function is complex-differentiable at least **once**, then we can automatically conclude that it is complex-differentiable an
+One example of the power of complex-differentiability is that, when a function is complex-differentiable at least **once** in an open disk around a point, then we can automatically conclude that it is complex-differentiable an
-**infinite number of times**.
-Even more, the power series expansion for complex-differentiable functions converges everywhere to the values of the function itself, so it is also **analytic**!
+**infinite number of times** in this disk.
+Even more, the power series expansion for complex-differentiable functions in an open disk converges everywhere to the values of the function itself in this disk, so it is also **analytic** there!
+(September 19th, 2023: See correction notes at the end.)

 Just imagine trying to do the same for real-differentiable functions: let's consider the function $$f: \mathbb{R} \to \mathbb{R}$$ such that